ondrejbiza/tfset/README.md

 * **Tensor name**: which Tensor to change
 * **value**: value to set the Tensor to

-The reason for the use of events is that you might want to schedule hyper-parameter change in the future (e.g. lower learning rate to 10e-3 at 800k iteration).
-If two events targeting the same Tensor are scheduled at the same iteration, the one that was scheduled later is going to be executed last.
+The reason for the use of events is that you might want to schedule hyper-parameter changes in the future (e.g. lower learning rate to 10e-3 at 800k iteration).
+If two events targeting the same Tensor are scheduled at the same iteration, the one that was scheduled later is going to be executed.